gavollink/termread/Dash-t.md

 ## Sends

-So long as the TERM environment variable identifies as vtXX, xtXX, or puXX it will send the following string to the terminal:
+So long as the TERM environment variable identifies as vtXX, xtXX, or puXX, but NOT vt52, it will send the following string to the terminal:

 ```
 \033[c\005